luke396/assignment1-basics/problem.md

 (a)

-Training our bpe model on TinyStories dataset with vocab size 10000, will cost 1m45s.
-Reading the result, the longest tokens below, and they are totally make sense.
+Training our bpe model on the TinyStories dataset with vocab size 10000 takes about 1m45s.
+Reading the result, the longest tokens below all make sense.

 ```shell
 Top 5 longest tokens (by bytes):